Will Cagle: Racing career

-Will Cagle began racing in his native Tampa, Florida, in 1953, at the age of 15, and relocated to the Northeast in 1959 for the numerous racing venues and higher purses.
+Cagle began racing in his native Tampa, Florida, in 1953, at the age of 15, and relocated to the Northeast in 1959 for the numerous racing venues and higher purses.
 Some of his more notable races and winning streaks came at the Albany-Saratoga Speedway New York, Canandaigua Speedway New York, Langhorne Speedway Pennsylvania, Nazareth Speedway Pennsylvania, and Orange County Fair Speedway New York.

-In 1973 Cagle won 17 of 21 features for his first of six track championships at the Weedsport Speedway, but in 1985 the track became the site of a career ending leg injury when his car's drive shaft broke.
+In 1973, Cagle won 17 of 21 features for his first of six track championships at the Weedsport Speedway, but in 1985 the track became the site of a career ending leg injury when his car's drive shaft broke.
 The next year, he became general manager at Orange County, and later promoted Florida's East Bay Raceway and USA International Speedway.

 Cagle was inducted into the Northeast Dirt Modified, New York State Stock Car Association and Eastern Motorsports Press Association Halls of Fame.